weaveworks/cluster-bootstrap-controller/README.md

 # cluster-bootstrap-controller

-This is a controller that tracks [CAPI](https://github.com/kubernetes-sigs/cluster-api) [Cluster](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/cluster.html) objects.
+This is a controller that tracks [GitopsCluster] objects.

 It provides a CR for a `ClusterBootstrapConfig` which provides a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) template.

-When a CAPI Cluster is "provisioned" a Job is created from the template, the template can access multiple fields.
+When a GitopsCluster is "Ready" a Job is created from the template, the template can access multiple fields.

 ```yaml
 apiVersion: capi.weave.works/v1alpha1